Wall panelling design tool

 How do I know how many battens to buy?

 Once your layout looks right, open the cut list.
-It shows every batten strip grouped by length with a quantity count, total linear metres, and separate entries for horizontal, vertical, inner panel, and dado rail strips.
+It shows every batten strip grouped by length with a quantity count, total linear metres (or feet), and separate entries for horizontal, vertical, inner panel, and dado rail strips.
 You can download it as a CSV to take to the timber merchant.

 What are the corner joint options in the cut list?